bbensonz1/tst/README.md

 ## Features
 * Developed, using AngularJS framework and routed by <a href="https://github.com/angular-ui/ui-router" >ui-router</a>
-* Resonsive and mobile friendly, thanks to Bootstrap framework
+* Responsive and mobile friendly, thanks to Bootstrap framework
-* Real-time data, obtained from A public cryptocurrency API CoinMarketCap
+* Real-time data, obtained from a public cryptocurrency API <a href="https://coinmarketcap.com" >CoinMarketCap</a>
-* Deployed using Github Pages
+* 'Deployed' using GitHub Pages

 ## Demo